iridiumcao/iridiumcao.github.io/maths/gh_math_formula.md

 ## Solution

-To resolve this issue, add the following script to the head of the markdown, following the instructions on <https://docs.mathjax.org/en/latest/web/start.html>:
+To resolve this issue, add the following script to the head or append it the end of the markdown document, following the instructions on <https://docs.mathjax.org/en/latest/web/start.html>:

 ```html
 <script>